alexdriaguine/simple-toggl/README.md

 ### current entry

 Get the current entry if one exists.
-This is the default comand
+This is the default command.

 ```sh
 toggl